IndexrXYZ/Indexr/README.md

 • Uses live data to adjust fund logic in real time
 • Quant Firm level analytics powering our AI tech for optimal rebalancing

+Indexr’s AI Signals Engine is like an intelligent brain that watches the market 24/7.
+It scores tokens based on sentiment, wallet flows, trading volume, and more — then adjusts fund weights accordingly, all on-chain

 ---

 ## ✅ Development Progress